FrozenBirdXD/FrozenBirdXD/README.md

 Hi there!
 I'm a student who's passionate about technology.
 I enjoy learning new stuff and working on my skills.
 Here on Github you can find some of my Coding Projects, take a look!

 Interests ⚡:
--   Machine Learning & AI
 -   Open Source Software Development
 -   Cyber Security
+-   Cloud Computing
+-   Machine Learning & AI
 -   Lot's of other stuff

 Currently learning 🌱: